 Melkites also serve as a witness to the Eastern Orthodox Churches.
 To the extent that we are true to ourselves, we exist as a living example that one can be true to a different heritage and yet be truly Catholic, i.e. in communion with Rome.
 Thus we exist as an example, for good or bad, of what other Churches can expect if and when they too achieve a union with the Church of Rome.

 Melkites also provide a different option for people searching for Christ.
 Any church exists to bring its people to Christ.
-There are many for who the ‘style of Christian living’ practiced in our Church is more compatible than contemporary Western forms.
-For these people the Melkite Church can serve a very important function; it can be their way to God.
+There are many for whom the ‘style of Christian living’ practiced in our Church is more compatible than contemporary Western forms.
+For these, the Melkite Church can serve a very important function; it can be their way to God.